eduardo-w-bandeira/databarn/README.md

 ```

 ## There's only one protected name: `wiz`
 The only attribute name you cannot use in your Seed model is `wiz`.
 This approach was used to avoid polluting your namespace.
-All meta data are stored in the `wiz` object.
+All utillity methods and attributes are stored in the `wiz` object.